Genesis 1 unlocks our understanding of the world today. It reveals the critical issues of human social relationships and rulership

-Humans have always been involved in agriculture and seeds are of utmost importance.
-In fact, seed for crops has become a huge controversy today.
+Humans have always been involved in agriculture, and seeds are of utmost importance.
+The seed for crops has become a huge controversy today.
 I don’t want to get into it here but look up hybrid seed and genetically modified seed.
 It has produced huge gains in productivity over the past 50 years but is expensive to produce and is patented mainly by Monsanto.
 The latter has a corner on the seed and herbicide market.
 The situation arises where plants from this modified seed do NOT yield seed after their kind.
-The plants are sterile forcing farmers to buy new seed each year.
+The plants are sterile, forcing farmers to buy new seeds each year.
 In poorer countries, farmers cannot afford this and are being pushed off their land.

 Meat is eat

-God gave humans both seed producing vegetation and the ability to produce their own food through gardening and agriculture.
-In the context of Audit of the Universe ask yourself what we’ve done with this ability.
+God gave humans both seed-producing vegetation and the ability to produce their food through gardening and agriculture.
+In the context of Audit of the Universe, ask yourself what we’ve done with this ability.
 The word consume reminds me of the concept of our consumer society.
 That’s what we’ve become.
-We’re eating up our earthly, mineral and vegetation resources at an alarming rate.
+We’re eating up our earthly, mineral, and vegetation resources at an alarming rate.
 Genesis 1 gave humans the injunction to dominate with the idea of using and making those resources fruitful and prosperous.

 The Bible: The most up-to-date manual for human guidance.

 I submit to you that in discussing consumerism–how to rule our planet and social relations–how to get along with one another, the Bible is the guidebook for human behavior.
 Right from the start, this Book broaches the two main subjects of humanity today.
-Any and all societal debates are related to one or both of these issues.
+All societal debates are related to one or both of these issues.
 How to RULE, How to SOCIALIZE sums up everything to do with society, God set it in motion and gave us the basics, and more, as we’ll discover.
-Genesis 1 outlines the entire purpose for humankind on Earth.
+Genesis 1 outlines the entire purpose of humankind on Earth.

 And so, we reach the end of the sixth day, with one more day to complete the creation week.
 I’ve highlighted the epithet in verse 31 that concludes day 6, very good.
-Whereas on days 1-5 is was simply good.
-I did point out that good was an understatement and would be better rendered, bountiful, precious or welfare.
-Therefore in verse 31, with the important results of the sixth day, we could say it’s doubly bountiful and precious.
+Whereas on days 1-5 is was merely good.
+I did point out that good was an understatement and would be better rendered, bountiful, precious, or welfare.
+Therefore in verse 31, with the essential results of the sixth day, we could say it’s doubly abundant and valuable.

-With regard to humans, birds and land animals God gives them what we’d call a vegetarian diet.
+Concerning humans, birds, and land animals, God gives them what we’d call a vegetarian diet.
 No living creatures were on their menus.
-Beyond inevitable health considerations which is what jumps out at most readers, there’s another consideration.
+Beyond inevitable health considerations, which is what jumps out at most readers, there’s another consideration.
 No blood would be spilled.

 At this point, as any play director would be, God was pleased.
-Verse 31 tells us God looked on and saw it was very good, even better than at the end of each of the first 5 days.
+Verse 31 tells us God looked on and saw it was very good, even better than at the end of each of the first five days.
 Of course, the whole plan had come together.
-We know from the rest of the account there’s still a day to go in Creation Week but the summarizing first verse of Genesis 2, “Thus the heavens and the earth were finished, and all the host of them,” certainly tells us we’ve completed an important stage.
+We know from the rest of the account there’s still a day to go in Creation Week, but the summarizing first verse of Genesis 2, “Thus the heavens and the earth were finished, and all the host of them,” indeed tells us we’ve completed a crucial stage.

-That significant stage covers the total makeover of planet earth and its special environs so as to be habitable for the animate and in particular humankind.
-God is going to complete His creation with a significant seventh day.
+That significant stage covers the total makeover of planet earth and its unique environs to be habitable for the animate and, in particular, humankind.
+God is going to complete His Creation with a significant seventh day.
 This day, full of meaning, has everything to do with humans, all of humankind.

 Go over to UnlockBibleMeaning.com and deepen your comprehension of Bible meaning.
 Check out these concepts.